 A letter from a medical professional with BPD who has seen both sides.

 Posted Nov 01, 2017

 As in my several earlier articles on borderline personality disorder, my understandings of BPD have grown significantly from discussions with a physician whom I refer to as H.O.
 Dr. H.O. herself suffers from borderline personality disorder.
 Whereas my clinical practice mainly consists of clients from the middle and upper reaches of the economic spectrum seeking help with relationship issues, depression and anxiety, Dr. H.O. has worked professionally treating young women from the lower rungs of the economic ladder who suffer from borderline issues.
-In her comments below she draws our attention to the plight of these sufferers.
+In her comments below, she draws our attention to the plight of these sufferers.

 Our discussions, accomplished via email exchanges, focus on the tragic challenges faced by women, and men as well, with borderline disorders.
 My heart goes out to all who struggle with bpd, as the intense emotions that rise up within them can be terrifyingly painful.

 I share here, with her permission, Dr. H.O's most recent observations.
 She has been writing to me about the impact of borderline personality disorder on the sufferer and also on family members: